 Before using this site please read the site disclaimer.
 Also please note that any links provided may be part of an affiliate programme (viz. eBay, Amazon) which helps support the site as I will earn a commission when visitors make a qualifying purchase.

-Today we are looking at the Kincrome MTW150F 1/2" square drive micrometer torque wrench (manufacturer site here
+Today I am looking at the Kincrome MTW150F 1/2" square drive micrometer torque wrench (manufacturer site here).

 The MTW150F - catchy name - comes in a blow-moulded plastic case:

 It seems there is usually a sticker on the top but it was mostly missing on our sample.
 Inside we find the torque wrench itself as well as an adapter:

 The adapter is a 1/2" to 3/8" - a nice inclusion for anyone who might want to use the wrench with their 3/8" sockets.
 A closeup of the adapter:

 The case also has a conversion table moulded inside it:

 How useful you will find that will probably vary between users, but no harm in having it there.
 There's also a certificate showing that it passes the 4% accuracy test: